heidisu/actor-invaders/README.md

 ## A very tiny quick guide to Akka
 Here is a very short summary of the Akka and actor basics you might need for the workshop.
 You can skip it for now and get back to it if you don't find the answer in the task description.
 And also, a much better place to look is in the real [Akka documentation](https://doc.akka.io/docs/akka/current/index.html)!

-An **Actor** recieves messages, creates other actors, have its internal state. and lives in a hierarchy of actors in an actor system.
+An **Actor** receives messages, creates other actors, have its internal state, and lives in a hierarchy of actors in an actor system.
 An actor inherits the class `AbstractActor`, and contains the following important methods
 *  `getSelf()` - `ActorRef` to itself
-* `getSender()` - `ActorRef`to the currently processed message
+* `getSender()` - `ActorRef` to the currently processed message
 * `getContext()` - the actor context

 The **Context** gives contextual information for the actor, like `getChildren()`, `getParent()` and `getSystem()`.
 Actors are often created from another actor's context with `getContext().actorOf()`, and the new actor will then be a child of that actor.
 The constructor of an actor is not used directly, instead each actor class should have a static method returning [`Props`](https://doc.akka.io/docs/akka/current/actors.html#recommended-practices) for its own instantiation. `Props` are created with `Props.create(<MyClass>.class, () -> new <MyClass>(args))`.